gustavohmsilva/Lenity/README.md

 <i> OBS 1: Replaced for notify-send due to poor Zenity Implementation of --notification. </i>
 <i> OBS 2: Due to Zenity implementation, it's only possible to create --progress pulsating variant. </i>
+<i> OBS 3: Due to Zenity implementation, it's only possible to create --print-partial variant of this. </i>

 ### Licensing:
 This repository is entirely Open Source, licensed under GNU General Public License 3.0, 29 June 2007.